OragonEfreet/banjo/docs/api.md

 ## Free

 The **fre** function releases the memory directly used by the object's structure.
-This is done by calling the general-purpose #bj_free function on an *empty* or *uninitialized* object:
+This is done by calling the general-purpose #bj_free function on an *nil* or *uninitialized* object:

 \dot
 digraph workflow {